tharen/PyFVS/docs/getting_started.md

   you want to compile. **Not all variants are currently available through PyFVS**, but can be added as needed.

-  - If `DNATIVE_ARCH` is ON then CMake will attempt to set optimizations for the local machine architecture.
+  - If `-DNATIVE_ARCH` is ON then CMake will attempt to set optimizations for the local machine architecture.
 Turn this off if you will be sharing compiled libraries in a heterogeneous environment.

-  - `DCMAKE_BUILD_TYPE` sets certain compiler optimization flags.
+  - `-DCMAKE_BUILD_TYPE` sets certain compiler optimization flags.
 Current options include Debug and Release.

-  - `DCMAKE_INSTALL_PREFIX` sets the location the compiled libraries, packages, etc. will be copied to when the install target is run.
+  - `-DCMAKE_INSTALL_PREFIX` sets the location the compiled libraries, packages, etc. will be copied to when the install target is run.
 In this case it will simply be a local subfolder.